juandavidzuluaga/doc-otobo-admin/content/ticket-settings/types.rst

 Types
 =====

-Good KPIs require knowing the type of work your organization performs.
+Good KPIs (Key Performance Indicators) require knowing the type of work your organization performs.
 Not all tasks take the same amount of effort even when performed by the same team.
 Creating a queue structure for this purpose can be overpowered due to the amount of configuration required to create and manage a queue.

 OTOBO provisions for KPIs with minimal overhead using ticket types.
 Typical types used in IT service desks are *unclassified*, *incident* and *problem*.
 You can quickly define new types with ease.